Jonny May: Club career

 After joining Gloucester's rugby academy, May made his first start for Gloucester Rugby in a pre-season friendly against Bath on 15 August 2009, and the next weekend he scored a try against Connacht after he had come off the bench.
 His first taste of first team action came in the Heineken Cup when he replaced Charlie Sharples against Newport Gwent Dragons and just over a month later he made his first start against London Wasps in the Anglo-Welsh Cup, playing on the wing.

 On 20 February 2010, May was a late replacement for Gloucester's match against Leicester Tigers at Welford Road Stadium after Fuimaono-Sapolu pulled out with a 'dead leg'.
 Although Gloucester lost, May played well and scored a try on his Premiership debut.
 May made two more starts for Gloucester during the remainder of the season against London Wasps and Northampton Saints.
 During the 2009–10 campaign he also played for Championship club Moseley on loan.

 In January 2012 May scored two tries from full-back at Kingsholm Stadium against Toulouse in the Heineken Cup.
 In March 2012 he was named as the inaugural winner of the LV= Breakthrough Player Award.
 May was named Gloucester's Young Player of the Year for 2011–2012, and his stunning solo effort against Harlequins was named Try-of-the-Season at the Aviva Premiership Awards.
 In December 2012, May signed a two-year contract extension with Gloucester until the end of the 2014–15 season.

 On 24 October 2014, May signed a new long-term contract with Gloucester.
 At the end of that campaign, he scored the winning try in the 2014–15 European Rugby Challenge Cup semi-final victory over Exeter Chiefs.
 He started the final as Gloucester overcame Edinburgh to lift the trophy.

 May scored the opening try in the 2016–17 European Rugby Challenge Cup final as Gloucester were defeated by Stade Français at Murrayfield to finish runners up.
 In August 2017, it was announced May had signed for Leicester Tigers in a swap deal with Ed Slater, after activating a little known clause in his Gloucester contract.
 May started his Leicester career strongly, scoring nine tries in his first eight appearances and earning the club's player of the month award.

 After three seasons at Leicester, in April 2020, it was announced that May would return to Gloucester.
 He made his last appearance for Gloucester in the final of the 2023–24 EPCR Challenge Cup at Tottenham Hotspur Stadium which saw them beaten by Sharks to finish runners up.
 In total he scored 78 tries in 193 matches over two spells for the club.

 In June 2024, it was announced that May had joined Pro D2 side Soyaux Angoulême.
+In April 2026, it was reported May would retire at the end of the 2025–26 season.